3d-pli/sphere-histo/README.md

 - Qt 5
 - zlib

+Special gratitude is given to matplotlib (https://matplotlib.org/index.html) for freely distributing their wonderful colormaps and the Khronos Group (https://www.khronos.org/) for sharing and maintaining the Free OpenGL API.

-They are released under the following license conditions:
+The used libraries are released under the following license conditions:

 ### cnpy
 - MIT License (https://github.com/rogersce/cnpy/blob/master/LICENSE)